 Research on red basalt soils by Cogle and others during 1998, 1999 and 2001 demonstrated the dangers of low ground cover.
 Annual runoff from bare ground is seven times greater than runoff from areas with good ground cover.
 Annual soil loss from bare ground is 34 times greater than soil loss from areas with good cover.

-Joe Rolfe and Bernie English, Department of Agriculture and Fisheries.
+Written by Joe Rolfe and Bernie English, Department of Agriculture and Fisheries.